JuliaPluto/PlutoSliderServer.jl/README.md

 http://12.34.56.78:8080/
 ```

 where `12.34.56.78` is the IP address of your server.
 You should see an index of your notebooks, and clicking on a notebook should give an interactive page!
+The first visit can take a long time to load (because of JIT).

+> [!NOTE]
+> **Not seeing anything?** If you cannot visit the index web page, if you get "Connection refused", "Connection timeout", etc., then check the server logs.
+If the logs seem fine, then you have a networking issue, like a firewall.
+Is the IP address correct?
+The port 8080 might be blocked.
+It's possible that port 80 is available, see `nginx` instructions below.
+Ask your network administrator.

 ## Part 3: port, domain name, https *(optional)*
 The default settings will serve Pluto on `http://12.34.56.78:8080/`: with `http` (not `https`), at the IP address (not a domain like `example.com`), on port 8080 (not 80 or 443).